Energy Policy

 - Private Sector Engagement: Partnering with private entities to achieve renewable energy and clean transportation targets through the Hawai‘i Clean Energy Initiative.

-HRS §196-72 defines the leadership structure of the HSEO, specifying that it is led by a Chief Energy Officer (CEO) appointed by the governor with the senate’s consent.
+HRS §196-72 defines the leadership structure of the HSEO, specifying that it is led by a Chief Energy Officer (CEO) appointed by the governor with the Senate’s consent.
 The CEO’s duties, subject to the governor’s approval, encompass:

 - Policy Formulation and Implementation: Developing and executing policies and strategies in collaboration with public and private stakeholders to cost-effectively and equitably achieve the state’s energy goals.